Money in the Bank (2019)

-The 2019 Money in the Bank was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 10th annual Money in the Bank and took place on May 19, 2019, at the XL Center in Hartford, Connecticut, held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
+The 2019 Money in the Bank was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw, SmackDown, and 205 Live.
+It was the 10th annual Money in the Bank event and took place on May 19, 2019, at the XL Center in Hartford, Connecticut, which was the first held in May.
+The event centered on the Money in the Bank ladder match, a multi-person ladder match where the wrestlers compete to retrieve a briefcase hanging above the ring which contains a contract for a guaranteed world championship match at any time within the next year.

 Twelve matches were contested at the event, including one on the Kickoff pre-show.
-In the main event, unannounced entrant Brock Lesnar won the men's Money in the Bank ladder match.
-Bayley won the women's ladder match in the opening match, and later cashed in the contract to win the SmackDown Women's Championship from Charlotte Flair, who herself had just won the title from Becky Lynch.
+While the contracts in the 2018 ladder matches granted world championship matches of the men's and women's winners respective brand, the 2019 contracts changed it to give the respective winners the choice of which title to challenge for.
+The main event was the men's ladder match, which was won by unannounced entrant Brock Lesnar from Raw.
+The women's match, which was the opening bout, was won by SmackDown's Bayley, who later that night cashed in the contract to win the SmackDown Women's Championship from Charlotte Flair, who herself had just won the title from Becky Lynch.
 In her other title defense, Lynch retained the Raw Women's Championship against Lacey Evans.
 In other prominent matches, Kofi Kingston defeated Kevin Owens to retain SmackDown's WWE Championship, while Seth Rollins defeated AJ Styles to retain Raw's Universal Championship.